venuswku/CoastSnap/README.md

       }
       ```
     - Use a comma to separate information about each location.
-2. Place images of the new location in `src/images`.
+2. Create a new folder in `src/images` and name it with the location's `name` value from `locations.json`.
+Then place all images for this new location in the folder.
 3. Add directions for the newly added location in `LocationDirection.js`:
     - Add the following into `LocationDirection.js`:
       ```html